OpenCyphal/nunavut/CONTRIBUTING.rst

     docker run --rm -it -v $PWD:/repo uavcan/toxic:py35-py38-sq tox

+To run a limited suite using only locally available interpreters directly on your host machine, skip the docker invocations and use `tox -s`.

 To run the language verification build you'll need to use a different docker container:

     docker pull uavcan/c_cpp:ubuntu-18.04